Overactive Bladder Specialist in Charleston, SC

 Urge urinary incontinence means you experience a strong urge to urinate, and then you are unable to prevent it.
 Most commonly, you will feel the need to go, but you can’t reach the bathroom before leaking.
 Both men and women experience this condition.
 What Causes Urge Urinary Incontinence?
 Bladder irritability, instability, or an “overactive” bladder usually causes this sensation.
-The urologists at Lowcountry Urology Clinics in Charleston, SC are skilled in diagnosing and treating overactive bladder.
-Call one of our offices in the Charleston area to schedule an appointment today!
+Our urologists in Charleston, SC are skilled in diagnosing and treating overactive bladder.
+Contact one of our urology clinics in the Charleston area to schedule an appointment today!

 Bladder control problems affect tens of millions of people every day.
 If you’re one of them, you should speak up.

 Does this sound familiar?

 - Urinating more than 8 times a day

 - Using pads to control leaks

 - 1 in 6 adults has OAB, or 43 million adults in the U.S.1,2